myroms/roms_test/WC13/RBL4DVAR/VERIFYING_ANALYSIS/Readme.md

       in parallel using MPI.
 This is because of the way that the adjoint model is constructed.

-  (8) Customize the configuration script "job_array_modes.csh" and
+  (7) Customize the configuration script "job_rbl4dvar.csh" and provide
-      provide the appropriate place for the "substitute" Perl script:
+      the appropriate place for the "substitute" Perl script:

       set SUBSTITUTE=${ROMS_ROOT}/ROMS/Bin/substitute